 Support to achieve

 Receive a world–class education.
-JCU students are empowered to reach their potential through outstanding learner engagement, student support, skills development and graduate full-time employment outcomes^.
+JCU students are empowered to reach their potential through outstanding student support, skills development and graduate full-time employment outcomes^.

 Develop a comprehensive understanding of health care.
 Gain a broad perspective – connect with students from occupational therapy, speech pathology and clinical exercise physiology.

 Experience has no substitute.
 JCU students gain practical skills and knowledge through more than 30 weeks of supervised clinical placements, including at the JCU Health Physiotherapy Clinic.